jridgewell/trace-mapping/README.md

 original location in the source file through a source map.

 You may already be familiar with the [`source-map`][source-map] package's `SourceMapConsumer`.
-This provides the same `originalPositionFor` API, without requires WASM.
+This provides the same `originalPositionFor` and `generatedPositionFor` API, without requires WASM.

 ## Installation